 Training duration varies depending on the package chosen.
 Diggerman training offers three (3) different packages detailed bellow:

-- Basic course which includes FPICOT2236- Fall trees manually (basic).
-This course is a prerequisite for the intermediate chainsaw course, and is one (1) day in duration with a total cost of $300.
+- Basic course which includes FWPCOT2236- Fall trees manually (basic).
+This course is a prerequisite for the intermediate chainsaw course, and is two (2) day in duration with a total cost of $600.

-- Intermediate course, which includes FPICOT2237- Maintain chainsaws, FPICOT2238- Cut materials with a hand-held chainsaw, FPICOT2239- Trim and cut felled trees and FPIFGM3212- Fall trees manually (intermediate).
+- Intermediate course, which includes FWPCOT2237- Maintain chainsaws, FWPCOT2238- Cut materials with a hand-held chainsaw, FWPCOT2239- Trim and cut felled trees and FWPFGM3212- Fall trees manually (intermediate).
 This course requires that you have completed the basic chainsaw course.
-The course is approximately one (1) day in duration and has a total cost of $300.
+The course is approximately two (2) day in duration and has a total cost of $600.

 - Alternatively you could complete both the basic and intermediate packages together, which includes all of the courses listed above.
-This course is approximately two (2) days induration and has a total cost of $600.
+This course is approximately four (4) days in duration and has a total cost of $1200.

 Who is eligible to undertake this training?